CanKeles5/CENG502-Spring2023/Keles/Readme.md

 ## 3.2.
 Running the code

 @TODO: Explain your code & directory structure and how other people can run it.
+- Run main.py with the command "..."
 ## 3.3.
 Results

 @TODO: Present your results and compare them to the original paper.
 Please number your figures & tables as if this is a paper.
+- Accucacy: How much can we maintain?
+- FLOPs: Did we improve the efficiency of the model?

 # 4. Conclusion